cpbotha/cpbotha.github.io/content/posts/2004-09-21-me-1-phd-monster-0.md

   - Uncategorized

 ---
 HARR HARR!
-I kicked it in the crotch when it wasn&#8217;t paying attention.
+I kicked it in the crotch when it wasn’t paying attention.

 Yes ladies and jelly-beans, the draft of my PhD thesis is finally done.
 Not bad, if I might say so myself.
 My PhD contract ended on September 15, today is the 21st.
 6 days overtime.

 Lest I forget: On September 16, I was officially appointed as PostDoc in the [Visualisation group][1] of the TU Delft.
-In other words, I&#8217;m staying just where I am, except that now I&#8217;m getting paid BUCKET LOADS of cash.
+In other words, I’m staying just where I am, except that now I’m getting paid BUCKET LOADS of cash.

 ps.
 One statement in the paragraph above is not entirely true.